-But there is one more important argument in favor of mobile optimization.
-Last year, Google introduced mobile-first indexing, which means Google will now rank the mobile version of your store first and will then evaluate the desktop one.
+But there is one more important argument in favor of Magento mobile optimization.
+Google introduced mobile-first indexing, which means it will now rank the mobile version of your store first and will then evaluate the desktop one.
 This will influence your Google PageInsights and Core Web Vitals score.
 You can see more information on mobile-first indexing here.

 What you can do to keep your store mobile-friendly:

 - Eliminate unnecessary content;

 - Make sure the design is responsive and light-weight;